Regional Transportation & Agency Governance

 Image for County air pollution control districts: board members: compensation.

 Establishes compensation of up to $200 per day for county air pollution control district board members.
 Limits annual board member compensation to $7,200 with potential increases based on inflation.
-Requires reimbursement for necessary expenses incurred during official board duties.
-Mandates board approval through open meeting resolutions for any compensation increases.
+Provides reimbursement for necessary expenses incurred during official board duties.
+Prohibits members from receiving duplicate compensation or reimbursement from other entities.

 Image for San Mateo County Transit District: job order contracting: pilot program.